 Loveland is a somewhat small city located in the state of Ohio.
 With a population of 12,585 people and nine constituent neighborhoods, Loveland is the 150th largest community in Ohio.

 Loveland real estate is some of the most expensive in Ohio, although Loveland house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Loveland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Loveland is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Loveland who work in office and administrative support (13.33%), sales jobs (13.33%), and management occupations (13.02%).
+Unlike some cities, Loveland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Loveland are a mix of both white- and blue-collar jobs.
+Overall, Loveland is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Loveland who work in management occupations (14.75%), sales jobs (13.23%), and office and administrative support (10.48%).

 Also of interest is that Loveland has more people living here who work in computers and math than 95% of the places in the US.